OOAD-Semester-Project/copa-electronjs-app/README.md

-# Copy Once Paste Anywhere
+# Copy Once Paste Anywhere - Angular Webapp Repo

-This is the GitHUb repository for the webapp of the Clipboard Synchronization project, developed using Angular.
+This is the GitHub repository for the webapp of the Clipboard Synchronization project, developed using Angular.
 If you want to take a quick look at this app, it is already deployed [here](https://clipboard-sync-angular-app.appspot.com/).
 It requires users to enter the credentials to login!

 Team Members
 ---